As an Amazon Associate, Reel Adventure Fishing earns from qualifying purchases. We may earn commissions when you buy through links on this post.

 The spool size is on point and can handle fishing styles that call for more yardage such as trolling or river fishing, especially at lighter tests.
 The reel itself is made from quality bearings and has a good drag that will last.

 The XT holds up well and can make a particularly good all-around reel for seasoned anglers or a good starter reel for kids and newcomers.
-This reel is also low profile which is great for storing and carrying comfortably.
-The Pflueger President is an all-time best seller.
+It is also low profile which is great for storing and carrying comfortably.
+The Pflueger Supreme spinning reel is a winner worth adding to your collection.